 Photo courtesy: wordridden

 To prepare, wash the beans in cold running water.
 Refrigerated beans need to be dipped briefly in room-temperature water to help them regain original flavor.
 To shell, snap its stem end towards string side and pull all along the length of the bean to remove the string.
-Split open and remove the beans with the help of fingertips (thumb).
+Split open and extract the kernels with the help of fingertips and thumb.
 Drop them into boiling salted water for about 1 minute.
-Drain water and plunge them in ice water.
+Drain water and plunge them into ice water.

 Usually; whole broad beans employed in cooking.
-You may also remove the husk (thin coat around the bean) to pop out bright green cotyledons inside, which are then used in cooking.
+You may also remove the husk (thin coat around the bean) to pop out bright green cotyledons (kernels) inside, which are then used in the cooking.

 Here are some serving tips: